scottrfrancis/activityrec/README.md

 ##README.md
 this file -- good job, you're reading it!

+##fetch_data.R
+utility script to download the zip archive and unpack it into the ./data directory

 ##run_analysis.R
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.